Global carbon reward: Popular culture

-Policy Overview
+Policy overview

 Policy type

 The carbon reward is a market-based climate policy for establishing an international mitigation market with a price floor that is guaranteed by central banks.
 An alternative name for this policy is mitigate and trade.
 This alternative name derives from the fact that the policy (a) rewards GHG mitigation with XCR, and (b) invites voluntary XCR trading and investing as a means of distributing the mitigation cost.
 Investors would be attracted to the XCR because of its guaranteed price floor.
 Central banks would be the 'buyers of last resort' to ensure that the value of the XCR remains above the price floor.
 A potential benefit of the approach is that it could span the multi-trillion-dollar climate finance gap that is currently impeding the main goals of the 2015 Paris Agreement.

 The term carbon reward distinguishes the policy from other market policies, such as carbon taxes, cap and trade, and subsidies, and it also distinguishes the instrument from carbon credits and carbon offsets.
 The carbon reward is a performance-based grant and a type of results-based climate financing (RBCF).
 According to the World Bank, RBCF is "...a well-established financing modality in the health and education sectors but it is still in an early stage of deployment in the area of climate change".

 The carbon reward is considered by Delton Chen to be a necessary policy innovation for correcting a market-and-system failure in GHG emissions.
-Chen argues that the climate crisis is actually a market-and-system failure that is characterised by an new type of externality, called a systemic externality, which he claims is overlooked in standard (neoclassical) economic scholarship and explains the political gridlock over the main goals of the Paris Agreement.
+Chen argues that the climate crisis is actually a market-and-system failure that is characterised by a new type of externality, called a systemic externality, which he claims is overlooked in standard (neoclassical) economic scholarship and explains the political gridlock over the main goals of the Paris Agreement.